 Producer: by Alex Cornell du Houx with a grant from the U.S. Department of State.
 Iraq footage filmed by Alex Cornell du Houx, Egypt from Anna Therese Day.
 Special thank you to: Bill Brock, Ramona du Houx, and Steve Holleran for their expertise and cinematography.
 Huge thanks to Kari Barber for her sound production and editing.

-As the world heats up with climate change, the increasing lack of fresh water is causing conflicts around the globe.
+As the world experiences drastic environmental disruption due to climate change, the increasing lack of fresh water is causing conflicts around the globe.
 But there is hope – real solutions are already making a difference.
-Maine has developed off shore wind platforms that could export clean energy for the Eastern seaboard.
-Solar power is also taking hold in the state.
+Maine has heavily developed solar power and established cutting edge, offshore wind platforms with the potential to export clean energy for the Eastern seaboard.

 The production of this film was funded by a grant from the Bureau of Educational and Cultural Affairs of the U.S. Department of State and administered by World Learning through a cooperative agreement.
 This is the first in a series of Code Blue documentaries.